Special Student Categories and Financial Aid

 Qualifying Credential and Qualifying Graduate Students

-Students who are "qualifying" to matriculate into credential or graduate programs are considered undergraduates for financial aid purposes, may be eligible for State University Grant and senior-level loans for one consecutive year (12 month funding limit).
+Students who are "qualifying" to matriculate into credential or graduate programs are considered undergraduates for financial aid purposes, may be eligible for senior-level loans for one consecutive year (12 month funding limit).

 Second Baccalaureate Students